mattssondavid/func-pro-fun/FunctorsApplicativesMonads.md

 You cannot, however, construct bind from just Apply and Return.

 __Laws that must be followed__: Law of Identity, Law of Associativity

+## Flatten
+There is no monadic function to return the monadic value unwrapped out of the monadic context (or Functor, as the wrapping idea is extended from Functor).
+As in, there is no standard way to make a value escape its monadic context.
+This is because a monad is a pattern for composition and not a pattern for decomposition.
+If the monad needs the ability to escape a value, i.e. return the monadic wrapped value outside its context, then it is a function not part of the monad pattern.

+Lets call a function that can make a monadic wrapped value escape its context "Flatten", even though it makes no sense to allow a value once turned into a functor (and thus monad) able to escape.

+### flatten:: m a -> a
+__Alias__: extract

+__Description__: Allows decomposing of wrapped values, i.e. allows a wrapped value escape its context.

+__Why needed__: To make a wrapped value able to escape the monadic context is not part of a true monad.
+It is thus not always neccessary.
+Monad is a pattern to wrap values into a context and allow wrapped values composition.
+It is not a pattern of decomposition these values.

+__Laws that must be followed__: N/A